bkabrda/atomicapp-builder/README.md

                         URI of raw cccp index file (can be file:// for local file), defaults to https://raw.githubusercontent.com/kbsingh/cccp-index/master/index.yml --build-image BUILD_IMAGE
-                        Name of image that Dock should use to build images (defaults to "buildroot") --docker-registry DOCKER_REGISTRY
+                        Name of image that Dock should use to build images (defaults to "atomic-reactor") --docker-registry DOCKER_REGISTRY
                         URL of Docker registry to poll for existing images and push built images to.
 Must be without http/https